- Helping to maximize the probability of the

-probability of long-term survival and wellness of all life on
+long-term survival and wellness of humanity and all other life on

-- Climate change is the biggest existential threat to humankind,
+- Climate change is currently the biggest existential threat to humankind,

 as well as all other species on Earth.
 We must rally

 to fight against it if we want to save as much life on Earth as possible

 from climate disaster and if we want to preserve a bright future for all

 - Life on Earth represents the only known life in the universe;